mervyzr/astrea/README.md

   - Ryu-Jones 2a shock test (Ryu & Jones, 1995)
   - Brio-Wu shock test (Brio & Wu, 1998)

 Analytical solutions for the Sod shock test (Pfrommer et al., 2006), Gaussian wave test and the _sin_ wave test are overplotted in the saved plots.
-The solution error norms are also calculated when the smooth advection wave tests (Gaussian, _sin_) are run.
+The solution error norms are also calculated when the smooth advection wave tests are run (Gaussian, _sin_).

 # Installation